xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 If this is a concern, Hybrid PQ DSAs can be used in the traditional session to sign application messages.
 Since this would negate much of the efficiency gains from using this protocol and denial-of-service attacks can be achieve through more expedious means, such a option is not considered here.

-## Forward Secrecy (FS)
+## Forward Secrecy
-Recall that one of the ways MLS achieves FS is by deleting security sensitive values after they are consumed (e.g. to encrypt or derive other keys/nonces).
+Recall that one of the ways MLS achieves forward secrecy is by deleting security sensitive values after they are consumed (e.g. to encrypt or derive other keys/nonces) and the key schedule has entered a new epoch.
 For example, values such as the `init_secret` or `epoch_secret` are deleted at the *start* of a new epoch.
-If the MLS `exporter_secret` or the `extension_secret` from the PQ session is used directly as a PSK for the traditional session, then there is a scenario in which an adversary can break FS because these keys are derived *during* an epoch and are not deleted.
-Therefore, the `hpqmls_psk` must be derived from the `epoch_secret` of the PQ session to ensure FS (see Figure 3).
+If the MLS `exporter_secret` or the `extension_secret` from the PQ session is used directly as a PSK for the traditional session, against the requirements set above, then there is a potential scenario in which an adversary can break forward secrecy because these keys are derived *during* an epoch and are not deleted.
+Therefore, the `hpqmls_psk` MUST be derived from the `epoch_secret` of the PQ session to ensure forward secrecy (see Figure 3).

 ## Transport Security
-Recommendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
-Furthermore, message integrity and confidentiality is, as for MLS, protected.
+Recommendations for preventing denial-of-service attacks or restricting transmitted messages are inherited from MLS.

 # IANA Considerations